slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On finding a path

 Cancel your pity party.
 No one is coming to save you.
 Pull yourself together and take total ownership for everything in your life.
+Passion is made not found.

 > *'If you are feeling lost in life, you need to experience more things.'*